 When you’re done cutting, hang them up by applying a small piece of scotch tape or double-stick tape on the back.
 If you’re hanging them outside, use duct tape.

 NOTE: our outdoor bats are starting to sag a bit today (I put them up last night) and I’m not sure if it’s the Texas humidity or they just don’t last long in general (outside).
 Laminated paper would be perfect but sheesh.
 Who wants to do that much work?

 The inside bats, however, are still going strong and look great.

 Arrange them in any fashion you like.
 Bats usually fly in a stream, following each other.

 And if you’ve ever been to Austin, you know that we’re known for our Bats!!

-A year ago before we moved here, Casey and I were downtown hanging out on a dock by the river and just happened to glance up to this amazing site:
+A year ago before we moved here, Casey and I were downtown hanging out on a dock by the river and just happened to glance up to this amazing sight:

-Every night around dusk, millions of bats emerge from under the Congress Bridge (where they’ve been chirping and hiding all day.
-Gross) and they fly off to find food.
+Every night around dusk, millions of bats emerge from under the Congress Bridge (where they’ve been chirping and hiding all day) and they fly off to find food.
 They follow each other in a stream like this for an hour!
-It’s truly an amazing site; I’ve never seen anything like it.
+It’s truly an amazing sight; I’ve never seen anything like it.